GOCOcopenhagen/serverless-typescript-boilerplate/dev.readme.md

 ### Handler lib

 ## Database
+Under normal circumstances a DevOps will have local databases to work on.
+For this exampel we use an online database.

 For this exampel we use an online database.

 You can spawn new database (only if necessary) using deploy with a custom stage (format: dev-*****).